Criminal Injuries Compensation Claim CICA Solicitors – No win no fee

 Warrington and Cheshire Criminal Injury compensation solicitors

-Our office is based in Warrington but we can and do take claims from across England and Wales.
+Our office is based in Warrington town centre but we can and do take claims from across England.

-We can assist with all types of criminal injury compensation claims, personal injury (accident claims), serious injury claims including fatality claims, road traffic accident claims (car accidents), medical negligence, employment law claims, lasting powers of attorney, wills, oaths, affidavits and statutory declarations, document certification service, settlement agreements and professional negligence claims.
+We can assist with all types of criminal injury compensation claims as well as personal injury (accident claims), serious injury claims including fatality claims, road traffic accident claims (car accidents), medical negligence, lasting powers of attorney, wills, oaths, affidavits and statutory declarations, document certification service, settlement agreements and professional negligence claims.

 - We can offer evening or weekend calls if it is difficult to speak during office hours